Severe Weather Hazard Safety Guide

-When atmospheric conditions become "ripe" on specific days, severe weather is usually a result and happens anywhere abd at any time.
-A thunderstorm can turn strong enough to contain damaging winds, large hail, frequent lightning, and even tornadoes; all of which pose a danger to us and result in injuries or even fatalities.
-By understanding what to do before and during these severe events, however, you’ll be putting yourself in an extremely advantageous position by preventing the worst-case scenario against nature’s wrath.
+When atmospheric conditions become "ripe" on specific days, severe weather is usually a result and happens anywhere and at any time.
+A thunderstorm is capable of turning strong enough to produce damaging wind gusts, large hail, frequent lightning strikes, and even tornadoes.
+All of these hazards pose a danger to us and result in injuries and even fatalities.
+By understanding what to do before and during these severe events, you’ll be putting yourself in an extremely advantageous position by preventing the worst-case scenario against nature’s wrath.

-First, lets understand the differences between a WATCH and a WARNING.
-These are issues by the National Weather Service, but get delivered in many ways; EAS alerts on your phones, weather apps, social media, radio broadcasts, and even from your local news station.
+First, lets look at the difference between a WATCH and a WARNING.
+These are issues by the National Weather Service, but they get delivered in many ways; EAS alerts on your phones, weather app notifications, social media posts and tweets, radio broadcasts, and even on TV either from your local news station or a scroll bar at the bottom of the channel.
+Here is an easy breakdown, using the "cupcake" analogy as seen in the graphic below.

 Before the Storm Checklist